ChevrierDev/eOnsight-Internship-test/server/README.md

 python manage.py migrate

 ```
-This command will apply all the necessary database migrations to set up your database schema according to your Django models.
+This command will apply all the necessary database migrations to set up your database schema according to your Django models.<br>
 4- Start the Server:
 ```
 python manage.py runserver